Forget about making money. Sometimes holding on to what you have is much more important.

 Remember: Plan for the downside, and let the upside will take care of itself.
 The best way to do that is by following these important tips.

 16. Don’t sell call or put options.
-Selling calls against common stock is like giving you’re your upside.
+Selling calls against common stock is like giving away your upside.
 Selling puts exposes you to almost unlimited downside.
 Don’t do this.

 17. Never use margin.
 Sure, you can borrow to buy a house.
 But when it comes to investing, you can’t live in a stock when the price goes down.
 In fact, you usually have to kick in more money.
 And once you’re in a hole, it’s very hard to pull yourself out of it.